-Mill Valley is a city in Southern Marin County, located about 11 miles north of San Francisco via the Golden Gate Bridge (view Map of Mill Valley.)
+Mill Valley, CA is a city in Southern Marin County, located about 11 miles north of San Francisco via the Golden Gate Bridge (view Map of Mill Valley.)
 The population is about 13,000.
 The city is nestled below majestic Mt.
 Tamalpais and surrounded by national parks, including Muir Woods, an ancient coast redwood forest.

 About our community…